urszulawiszniowskaayache/urszulawiszniowskaayache.github.io/_pages/cv.md

 ---

-*Full list of publications and downloadable CV available on request.*
+*Full list of working papers, publications and downloadable CV available on request.*